-Mathew Jacobson joined Pew in 2008 when the National Environmental Trust became part of the Pew Charitable Trusts.
-He develops and implements outreach and campaign strategies for boreal conservation, primarily in Québec.
-He is also responsible for field organizing, generating media coverage and engaging policymakers to implement a plan for protection of 50 percent of Canada's northern boreal region and sustainable development standards on the remaining portions.
+Mathew Jacobson, who joined Pew in 2008, develops and implements outreach and campaign strategies for boreal conservation, primarily in Manitoba and Québec.
+Jacobson is responsible for field organizing, generating media coverage, and engaging policymakers to implement a plan to protect at least 50 percent of Canada's northern boreal region and to set sustainable development standards for the remaining portions.

-Jacobson has worked to protect wild forests for more than 20 years, serving with Preserve Appalachian Wilderness, Green Mountain Forest Watch, the Southern Appalachian Biodiversity Project, Greenpeace and the Wilderness Society.
+Jacobson has more than 20 years of experience in wild forests protection, serving with Preserve Appalachian Wilderness, Green Mountain Forest Watch, the Southern Appalachian Biodiversity Project, Greenpeace, and the Wilderness Society.
 He previously helped secure the protection of the last U.S. intact roadless areas as deputy director of the Heritage Forests Campaign.

 Jacobson holds a bachelor’s degree in English and religion from Tufts University.

 Efforts to protect Canada’s vast boreal forest could get a boost from a new poll showing overwhelming support for conservation in Quebec, a province central to the integrity of one of the planet’s last great wildernesses.
 More